-Now, cooking it at home isn’t going to be faster than ordering take-out. . but it’s so worth it.
+Now, cooking beef chow fun at home isn’t going to be faster than ordering take-out, but it’s so worth it.

 I have to say I am very pleased with how this Beef Chow Fun turned out.
 This Cantonese dish is very popular.
-Aside from the short ribs, there are chow fun noodles, known as hefen (wide rice noodles) and bean sprouts and is commonly found in yum cha restaurants in Guangdong and Hong Kong.
+Aside from the short ribs, there are chow fun noodles, known as hefen (wide rice noodles) and bean sprouts.
+It’s commonly found in yum cha restaurants in Guangdong and Hong Kong.

 Also, you get to say CHOW FUN.
 How fun is that?!
 I’m all about using what you have at home so I threw in lots of Chinese cabbage and some bok choy, along with my bean sprouts.
 LOVED this. loved this.
 And once you have your veggies and beef cut up, it all comes together pretty quickly!
 I really hope you give this one a try!

 - 3 tablespoons sesame oil divided